msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.12.0 =
+* New feature: New filter hook `relevanssi_phrase_queries` can be used to add phrase matching queries to support more content types.

 = 4.11.2 =
 * New feature: New filter hook `relevanssi_excerpt_gap` lets you adjust the first line of excerpt optimization.
 * Changed behaviour: Relevanssi now automatically optimizes excerpt creation in long posts.
 You can still use `relevanssi_optimize_excerpts` for further optimization, but it's probably not necessary.